 By law, librarians cannot share the specific information about what is on a child’s account.
 However, if you choose to set the notifications to text message or email, an automated check-out receipt, due date reminder, and overdue notifications will be sent directly to you.

-For more information on your library card and borrowing from the library, see our Material Circulation Policy.
+For more information on your library card and borrowing from the library, see our Material Lending Policy.